HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ![How to drop sql files onto load nodes](Images/FAQ/DragAndDropSqlScript.png)

 In order to allow other people to run the data load it is advised to store all SQL Script files on a shared network drive.

+## Anonymisation

+### Does RDMP Support Data Anonymisation?

+Yes, data can be annonymised in the following ways

+1. When loading data
+   1. [Columns can be can be ignored by the DLE](#skipColumns) (do not load an identifiable column)
+   2. Columns can be split off and stored in a seperate table (e.g. split identifers like name/address from data like prescribed drug)
+   2. Column values can be allocated an anonymous substitution mapping (mapping tables are persisted in an ano database)
+   3. Column values can be diluted (e.g. store only the left 4 digits of a postcode)
+2. When extracting data
+   1. Columns can be marked as 'not extractable'
+   2. Columns can be marked as requiring 'Special Approval' to be extracted
+   3. Columns can be marked for hashing on extraction
+   4. The linkage identifier (e.g. CHI) is substituted for an anonymous mapping (e.g. a guid)
+   5. Sql transforms can be applied to the column being extracted
+3. Pipelines / ProcessTasks
+   1. The [plugin API](#plugins) makes writting plugins to perform arbitrary anonymisations easy.

 ## Curation